-- (1) The Authority shall review the application for an exemption made under regulation 76 for accuracy and compliance and if the application is satisfactory, the Authority shall publish a detailed summary of the application for comments, within a prescribed time, in either- - (a) the Uganda Gazette; - (b) the aeronautical information circular; or - (c) a daily newspaper with nationwide circulation. - (2) Where the application requirements have not been fully complied with, the authority shall request the applicant, in writing, to comply prior to publication or making a decision under subregulation (3). - (3) Where the request is for emergency relief, the Authority shall publish the decision as soon as possible after processing the application.
+(1) The authority shall review the application for an exemption made under regulation 76 for accuracy and compliance and where the application is satisfactory, the authority shall publish a detailed summary of the application for comments, within a prescribed time, in either-

+- (a) the Uganda Gazette; - (b) the aeronautical information circular; or - (c) a daily newspaper with nationwide circulation.

+(2) Where the application requirements have not been fully complied with, the authority shall request the applicant, in writing, to comply prior to publication or making a decision under subregulation (3).

+(3) Where the request is for emergency relief, the authority shall publish the decision as soon as possible after processing the application.